hnykda/tutos/RPi.md

 ```
 you are interested just in name **eth0**.
 If it is there, it is ok.
 In future versions of system it can change to something other, for example *eth0ps1*.
 Don't be afraid of it and just use that instead in next chapters.

 In this part you'll need to get address of your router.
-(How to obtain it)[http://compnetworking.about.com/od/workingwithipaddresses/f/getrouteripaddr.htm]?
+[How to obtain it](http://compnetworking.about.com/od/workingwithipaddresses/f/getrouteripaddr.htm)?

 And what is static address?
 Whatever you want.
 Almost.
 As you know your router is assigning IP address automatically (it is called DHCP).
 But not randomly.
 It has some range of IP addresses which it can assign.
 Standard is this: router has standard IP adress `192.168.0.1` and assign addresses from `192.168.0.2` to `192.168.0.254`.
 Second standard is `10.0.0.138` for router and it assignes addresses from `10.0.0.139` to `10.0.0.254`.
 But it *can* be anything else.
 Interesting - and what the hell should you do that?
 I suggest to set one the address on the end from this range.
 You can notice, that my "eth0" has IP address `192.168.0.201`.